reidiiius/passerine/README.md

     parray Estrilda::oscines

-Retrieve keys signs and store them in a sorted list.
+Retrieve key signs and store them in a sorted list.

     set clefs [lsort [array names Estrilda::oscines]]

-Estrilda::signboard takes a list argument
+Estrilda::signboard takes a list argument of which
-and prints the contents formatted to screen.
+it sorts and prints contents formatted to screen.

     Estrilda::signboard $clefs